nicolasalarconrapela/angitignore/.github/CONTRIBUTING.md

-# Contributing to HTML5 Boilerplate
+# Contributing to AnGitIgnored

-♥ [HTML5 Boilerplate](https://html5boilerplate.com/) and want to get involved?
+:information_source: [AnGitIgnored](https://cibergenius.org/AnGitIgnored) and want to get involved?

 Thanks!
 We're actively looking for folks interested in helping out and there are plenty of ways you can help!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.